Spatio-Causal Patterns of Sample Growth: Results

-Fig.\ref{fig-res2}(a) depicts general shapes for curves $\tanh(n)$ and $\coth(n)$.
-Fig.\ref{fig-res2}(g) shows occupations' frequency ranks across locations for increasing spatial-levels.
-Each curve is one level.
-An occupation's minimum rank across all locations is denoted $r_{0}$ (green), and its maximum rank $r_{\omega}$ (red).
-The maximum-frequency rankings (red) are closely related (\textit{Methods}) to Zipf's frequency rankings and the Pareto distribution, as the three are Power-laws.
-With a homogeneous selection assumption, we expect one highest-rank industry ('winner') across locations, and thus $r_{\omega}-r_{0} = 1$.
-What we observe, however, is that factors are ranked in constant-sized ranges, as visualized by squares.
-Each occupation is the highest ranked in \emph{some} location, the second in other, etc. These rankings define an arithmetic series $-$ $r_{0}, r_{0}+1, r_{0}+2, ..., r_{\omega}$ $-$ for each location.
+Zipf's law and distribution are central to the study of city size distributions ~\citep{Newman:2005aa,Gabaix:1999aa,Berliant:2018wj}.
+The law is based on a frequency ranking of studied factors, and thus, on one of their permutations.
+It is, here, associated with homogeneous samples (i.e., samples with little across-factor variation).
+Fig.\ref{fig-res2}(a) depicts the overall shapes of $\tanh(n)$ and $\coth(n)$ functions.
+Fig.\ref{fig-res2}(h) shows occupations' minimum frequency rank, $r_{0}$ (green), across all locations in increasing spatial levels, as well as their maximum rank, $r_{\omega}$ (red).
+The former is the minimum frequency ranking order of one given occupation across all the level's locations.
+The latter is the maximum (these are formulated explicitly in \textit{Sect.
+Methods}).
+The latter is related to Zipf's frequency rankings and the Pareto distribution (\textit{Sect.
+Methods}), as the three are Power-laws.
+Each curve in the figure corresponds to one spatial-level and occupation.
+With a homogeneous sample, we expect one highest-rank industry across all locations, and thus $r_{\omega}-r_{0} = 1$.
+What we observe, however, is that factors are ranked in constant-sized ranges, as visualized in squares.
+Each factor is the highest ranked in \emph{some} location, the second in other, etc. These rankings define an arithmetic series $-$ $r_{0}, r_{0}+1, r_{0}+2, ..., r_{\omega}$ $-$ for each factor.
 The series has mean $\bar{r}=\frac{r_0 + r_\omega}{2}$, which is also shown (blue).
-The previous model predicts that $r_{\omega}-r_{0}$ is constant, and reflect the bandwidth $\omega = \tanh(n)^{-1}$.
-Fig.\ref{fig-res2}(g) shows that empirical rankings have a fixed $r_{\omega}-r_{0}$, with increasing minimum $r_{0}$ and fixed point in $(m/2,m/e)$.
-Squares correspond to the band indicated in Fig.\ref{fig-res2}(c, gray).
-The square rotates around $(m/e, m/2)$ by some angle $\theta_1 \approx \arctan(r_{\omega}/r_{0})$.
-A closer examination of both branches (red and green) reveals they correspond to the positive and negative sections of the $\coth(n) = 1/ \tanh(n)$ function, Fig.\ref{fig-res2}(h,a).
+The previous model predicts both that $r_{\omega}-r_{0}$ is constant, and that it reflects the enumeration rate $\omega$.
+Fig.\ref{fig-res2}(h) shows that empirical rankings have constant $r_{\omega}-r_{0}$, with increasing $r_{0}$.
+A closer examination of both branches (red and green) reveals they correspond to the positive and negative sections of the $\coth(n) = 1/ \tanh(n)$ function, Fig.\ref{fig-res2}(i,a).